Fun Things To Do in Phoenix, Arizona by JetSettingFools.com

 #38 Dobbins Lookout

-We’ve already mentioned South Mountain as one of the best places to hike in the city, but visitors not interested in trekking can still visit South Mountain and Dobbins Lookout.
+We’ve already mentioned South Mountain as one of the best places to hike, but those not interested in trekking can still visit Dobbins Lookout.
+Standing at 2,330 feet, the viewpoint offers astounding panoramic vistas of the Valley.

 #39 Mystery Castle at South Mountain